top of page

 Various Restorations of the House

-Second photo shows aftermath of the Tornado of Nov 2001.
+The aftermath of the Tornado of Nov 2001.
 Volunteers working to fix the house after the pecan tree crashed into the bedroom Larry created the missing fireplace mantle out of part of this pecan tree.

-Third photo shows restoration work in 2012, in addition to new porch foundations.
+Restoration work in 2012, in addition to new porch foundations.
 A house made of wood always needs some kind of tender care.
 We are more than willing to take care of this old place.

 Have we got stories to tell!